-As you probably know, Kennedy was quite passive on the civil rights issue as he tried to steer a path between liberal activists and racists.
-Some token advances, but little spontaneous enforcement of the law or encouragement to activists.
+Kennedy was quite passive on the civil rights issue as he tried to steer a path between liberal activists and racists.
+There were some token advances, but little spontaneous enforcement of the law or encouragement to activists.
 The Freedom Rides forced the government to order the desegregation of all terminal facilities for both interstate and intrastate passengers, but the Kennedys encouraged activists to focus on voter registration rather than the highly polarizing issue of desegregation—in part because they realized that blacks in the South “represented a huge untapped pool of potential Democratic voters.”
 But voter registration, too, elicited massive white violence and didn’t have much success, so the administration effectively abandoned the activists it had said it would support.
 Still they pressed on, often with disruptive tactics, and eventually with mass marches that provoked widely publicized white violence.
 As the civil rights movement contributed to the rising tide of anger in northern ghettoes, and as northern whites increasingly supported the granting of political rights to southern blacks, “the balance of electoral considerations shifted decisively” in favor of protecting civil rights in the South.
 Local political leaders in the South, for their part, started to favor more moderate policies in order to attract northern business, which was repelled by racial turmoil and social instability.
 And so, etc. You know where the story is headed.
-Violence, marches, the deterioration of social order forced Congress to pass the civil rights acts of 1964 and 1965.
+Violence, marches, the deterioration of social order influenced Congress to pass the civil rights acts of 1964 and 1965.

 Somewhat less plausible is the authors’ explanation of why the black movement ceased to be effective: it grew too “organized,” so to speak.
 Activists and others were channeled into traditional electoral politics and other mainstream institutions.
 “Many other institutions [besides governmental ones] also began to admit blacks: business and industry responded to mass unrest by hiring blacks; institutions of higher education, themselves rocked by the struggles of the period, revised their admissions policies to admit more minority group members, some of whom had been in the front ranks of the civil rights struggle.
 Having gained entry to these institutions, blacks frequently formed ‘caucuses’ or developed other intra-institutional subgroups in order to exert ‘black power.’
 In short, the society overtook the movement, depleting its strength by incorporating its cadres and by organizing blacks for bureaucratic and electoral politics.”
 That seems too pat.
 The co-optation and institutional diffusion of leaders and masses may have been part of the problem, but other factors were clearly at play too.
 Monocausal explanations of this sort of thing are insufficient.